 Here are some of the tasks you can expect to do during your placement:

-- Conduct elephant research to help track population growth, movement and family units
+Do volunteer work with elephants and conduct research to help track population growth, movement and family units

-- Undertake anti-poaching patrols and help get rid of snares
+Undertake anti-poaching patrols and help get rid of snares

-- Help build waterholes and ensure that they are always full
+Help build waterholes and ensure that they are always full

-- Do species surveys to help us track the population density of certain birds, animals and vegetation
+Do species surveys to help us track the population density of certain birds, animals and vegetation

 Your work will be divided into four main categories: